Although it might sound cheesy, self-confidence comes from within. But sometimes we all need a little boost.

 7. Happiness: A Guide to Developing Life's Most Important Skill – By Matthieu Ricard

-Although it might seem obvious that happiness is important, it’s sometimes easy to forget in the stresses of everyday life.
-Buddhist monk Matthieu Ricard argues that happiness is not simply an emotion, but is a skill that can be developed.
+Although it might seem evident that happiness is essential, it’s sometimes easy to forget in the stresses of everyday life.
+Buddhist monk Matthieu Ricard argues that happiness is not merely an emotion, but is a skill that can be developed.
 He offers mind-training exercises, which will help us to focus on what’s truly important in life.